Varginha UFO incident: Overview

-Inquiry
+Official inquiry

-An official inquiry led by the Brazilian military concluded in 2010 that the young women had encountered a homeless, mentally unstable man nicknamed "Mudinho".
-The Commander of 24th Police Battalion Military "presented photographs (...) a citizen known as Mudinho, who probably has some mental disability and whose physical characteristics matched the description (...) make it likely that the hypothesis that this citizen, probably being dirty, due to the heavy rains and seen crouching by a wall, was mistaken by the three terrified girls as a space creature."
+In 1997, an official inquiry led by the Brazilian military concluded that the young women had encountered a mentally unstable man nicknamed "Mudinho" (Luiz Antônio de Paula).
+The commander of the 24th Military Police Battalion provided photographs of the man, stating that he "probably has some mental disability" and alleging that his "physical characteristics matched the description" of the reported being.
+Further, he concluded that this strengthened the hypothesis that "this citizen, probably being dirty, due to the heavy rains and seen crouching by a wall, was mistaken by the three terrified girls as a space creature".
 The head of the official inquiry also reported that the military trucks and personnel were performing routine duties on the night they were observed, stating, "the presence of the Firefighters in Jardim Andere, the parking of Army trucks in the vicinity of the concessionaire where their periodic maintenance would be carried out ... and the departure of EsSA vehicles ... were real facts ... incorrectly interpreted as Firefighters and the Military participating in the capture and later the transport of the alleged creature to Campinas."

 Skeptic Brian Dunning criticized sensational media accounts and ufologists' claims.
 According to Dunning, "It is the most compelling example of a case where literally nothing at all happened that was remotely unusual, and was magnified into a case considered unassailable proof of alien visitation by many.
 To those believers, I would suggest recalibrating where you set the bar for quality of evidence."

 Tourism

 These claims have markedly affected tourism to the city of Varginha.
 Grey alien dolls with football uniforms are sold at the location of the incident.
 Grey alien designs were used in advertising campaigns for the municipality.
-Bus stops were built in the form of spaceships and a 20 metres tall water tower with a disc-shaped water reservoir was erected in the town center called the Nave Espacial de Varginha.
+Bus stops were built in the form of spaceships and a 20 m water tower with a disc-shaped water reservoir was erected in the town center called the Nave Espacial de Varginha.